KaioHSG/SsdSlowMark/README.md

 ## Why GUI SSD Slow Mark?

-After discovering that conventional programs like *CrystalDiskMark* only measure the so-called [SLC cache](https://www.technipages.com/what-is-slc-caching), which normally does not exceed 10 GB.
+After discovering that conventional programs like CrystalDiskMark only measure the so-called [SLC cache](https://www.technipages.com/what-is-slc-caching), which normally does not exceed 10 GB.
 I decided to use SSD SlowMark, and realized that I could create an interface for it and make it easier for everyone.
-So I created the **GUI SSD Slow Mark**, which is an unofficial version of [*SSD SlowMark*](https://github.com/tools4free/SsdSlowMark).
+So I created the GUI SSD Slow Mark, which is an unofficial version of [SSD SlowMark](https://github.com/tools4free/SsdSlowMark).

 ### Comparison